vapor/postgres-nio/README.md

 PostgresNIO is a server-side

-To create a connection you should first create a connection configuration object.
+To create a connection, first create a connection configuration object:

 ```swift
 import PostgresNIO